oracle-devrel/devo.tutorials/matamo-with-oci-mds.md

 For this example, I deployed WordPress using the following stack: [oci-wordpress-mds](https://github.com/lefred/oci-wordpress-mds).

-The first step is to deploy [Matomo on OCI](https://www.oracle.com/cloud/sign-in.html?redirect_uri=https%3A%2F%2Fcloud.oracle.com%2Fresourcemanager%2Fstacks%2Fcreate%3FzipUrl%3Dhttps%3A%2F%2Fgithub.com%2Flefred%2Foci-matomo-mds%2Freleases%2Fdownload%2Fv1.0.0%2Fstack_matomo_mds.zip). <!-- Is this crazy redirected URL necessary? -->
+The first step is to [deploy Matomo on OCI](https://www.oracle.com/cloud/sign-in.html?redirect_uri=https%3A%2F%2Fcloud.oracle.com%2Fresourcemanager%2Fstacks%2Fcreate%3FzipUrl%3Dhttps%3A%2F%2Fgithub.com%2Flefred%2Foci-matomo-mds%2Freleases%2Fdownload%2Fv1.0.0%2Fstack_matomo_mds.zip).

 In the second screen of the Stack’s wizard, we specify that we want to use an existing infrastructure.
 This way we won’t need to recreate our VCN, subnets, security lists, Internet Gateway, etc. --- we want share what we've already deployed for WordPress: